1. Help Center

 All Report creation is done on a single page and shows your data in real-time.
 Reporting can analyze your data, report distributions, and generate exports.

-1. Click Management> Custom reports (For Community Report, click Community Tools first)
+1. Click Management > Custom reports (For Community Report, click Community Tools first)

 2. Click Create a report

-3. Select Datasource: Single Elements contain user or project information.
+3. Select datasource: Single elements contain user or project information.

-4. Select Your Data - This is where you’re selecting your External Data
+4. Select your data - This is where you’re selecting your External Data

-5. Add Filter, if desired
+5. Add filter, if desired

 6. Pick a Style - Visual presentation of your report element.
 Available styles determined by data items selected.

-7. Name Report Element and choose destination.
+7. Name report element and choose destination.

 8. Click Submit to proceed to the next page.